 Offensive Coordinator Tim Albin and linebackers coach Ron Collins chat with reporter following practice

-Ron Collins is in his fourth season as linebackers coach at Ohio, after serving the previous five seasons as Colorado's defensive coordinator.
+Ron Collins is in his fifth season as linebackers coach at Ohio, after serving the previous five seasons as Colorado’s defensive coordinator.

 Since arriving in Athens, Collins has helped the Bobcats claim back-to-back bowl wins, a Mid-American Conference East Division crown and has coached two All-MAC players.

 Last season, Ohio linebackers tallied 287 tackles, 28.5 tackles for loss, 11.5 sacks, and five interceptions.

 Collins helped first-year linebacker Quentin Poling have a breakout freshman campaign.
 Poling led the team in tackles (89), interceptions (3), and tied for the team lead in sacks (5.0).

 Jovon Johnson continued his successful career in the middle of the Bobcat defense leading the team in tackles for loss (10.5) while finishing second on the team with 67 tackles and two interceptions.

 In 2013, Collins directed a linebackers’ unit that combined for 282 tackles, 19 tackles for loss and registered 6.5 sacks.
 Ohio linebackers once again helped the Bobcats rank among the Top 5 in the Mid-American Conference in total defense, limiting five opponents to fewer than 300 yards of total offense.

 Under Collins’ direction, first-year starting middle linebacker Ben Russell tallied a team-best and single season career-high 88 tackles.